Why Choose Cedars-Sinai Marina del Rey Hospital for Melanoma Treatment?

-At Marina Del Rey Hospital, our specialists are well trained in the diagnosis and treatment of a wide range of skin conditions, including melanoma.
+At Cedars-Sinai Marina del Rey Hospital, our specialists are well trained in the diagnosis and treatment of a wide range of skin conditions, including melanoma.
 We use the most innovative techniques to analyze each patient's condition and provide treatment that aims for full recovery in the shortest amount of time possible.

 Melanoma is one of the most severe types of skin cancer.
 It generally occurs when the cells that are responsible for the production of melanin, also known as melanocytes, start to function abnormally.
 However, the reason behind the abnormal reproduction of cells is unclear.
-Specialists believe that a combination of genetic and environmental factors and the exposure to ultraviolet radiation are the main factors that lead to the development of melanoma.
+Specialists believe that a combination of genetic and environmental factors and exposure to ultraviolet radiation are the main factors that lead to the development of melanoma.
 Although this condition generally occurs in the upper layers of the skin, in rare cases it can also affect the eyes or the internal organs.
 The most common spots where people develop melanoma are the legs for women and the back for men.
 They usually consist of moles or growths that change size and color, have irregular shapes and edges, or present itchiness or soreness.
 The best ways to protect your skin from melanoma are to use sunscreen and avoid UV radiation.
 Melanoma is thought to be more common in men than women, and to affect more people in Northern Europe and North America than in Latin America, Asia, and Africa.

 Melanoma can be surgically removed if diagnosed in the early stages of the condition.
 Melanoma surgery consists of removing the melanoma during an excisional biopsy in the case of small melanomas.
 For larger melanomas affecting surrounding tissues more extensive surgery may be required.
 For patients who suffer from these less severe cases of melanoma, these surgeries can be the only treatment needed.
 However, in more serious cases, where the melanoma has spread to the adjacent lymph nodes, additional treatment may be required.